pradoprojects/pradoprojects/README.md

 <br/>

 ### Before you start exploring

-People who land here usually fall into one of two groups:
+People who land here usually fall into one of three groups:

 **1) “GitHub works for me.
 Show me the projects.”**
 Great — you’ll find everything organized below.

+**2) “I’m interested in localization, language quality, or PT-BR ↔ EN work.”**
+Perfect — here is my dedicated portfolio:
+🌍 <a href="https://github.com/pradoprojects/Translation_QA_Projects">View Localization Portfolio</a>

-**2) “I prefer a more visual portfolio.”**
+**3) “I prefer a more visual UX portfolio.”**
 Also great.
 Here’s the version designed for easier browsing:
-👉 <a href="https://pradoprojects.github.io/">View my UX Portfolio</a>
+🎨 <a href="https://pradoprojects.github.io/">View my UX Portfolio</a>

 <br/>